Soft neutral flowers symbolizing gentle burnout recovery, rest without guilt, and self-compassion — Talk2Tessa.

 Research Note

 Burnout is more than “being tired.”
-Classic work describes a three-part pattern: exhaustion, cynicism (or depersonalization), and a felt sense of inefficacy.
-Together these erode motivation and make real recovery harder (Maslach & Leiter, 2016).
+Classic research describes a three-part pattern: exhaustion, cynicism (or depersonalization), and a felt sense of inefficacy.
+Together these erode motivation and make real recovery harder.
 It explains a common experience: you finally stop, but rest doesn’t feel restorative, because the system itself is primed to keep pushing.

 A key driver is how the mind keeps the stress response switched on.
-Through perseverative cognition—ongoing worry and rumination after the stressor is gone— the body remains in a heightened state: heart rate, tension, and vigilance stay elevated, so the “off-ramp” into recovery is delayed (Brosschot, Gerin & Thayer, 2006).
+Through perseverative cognition — ongoing worry and rumination after the stressor is gone — the body can remain in a heightened state, so the “off-ramp” into recovery is delayed.
 In practice, that means you can close the laptop yet still feel like you’re working on the inside.

 Self-compassion offers a physiological and psychological counterbalance.
-Practices that cultivate warmth and safety can down-shift arousal—engaging parasympathetic activity, easing cortisol, and creating the internal conditions in which recovery becomes possible (Kirschner et al., 2019).
+Practices that cultivate warmth and safety can down-shift arousal and create the internal conditions in which recovery becomes possible.
 Instead of “pushing through,” you invite the body to repair.

 Acceptance & Commitment Therapy (ACT) complements this by offering a values-based, stepwise way back to life: acknowledge what’s here (exhaustion, guilt, tightness), unhook from the most sticky thoughts, reconnect with what matters, and take one small, sustainable action in that direction.
-Repeated over days and weeks, these micro-steps accumulate into durable change (Hayes, Strosahl & Wilson, 1999).
-The essence: rather than waiting to feel “fully restored” first, you practice restoring—kindly, in tiny pieces—while you live.
+Repeated over days and weeks, these micro-steps accumulate into durable change.

 FAQ: Burnout, Rest & ACT